Feature: #107537 - System resource API for system file access and public URI generation

 2. URI generation

-The result of resource resolving is an object (different objects for different resource types), which then can be passed to the API for URI generation.
+The result of resource resolving is an object (different objects for different resource types), which can then be passed to the API for URI generation.

 Example PHP usage